dannguyen/journalism-syllabi/README.md

 <a href="http://www.bu.edu/iaj/Pubs/IAJProposal-20010327.PDF">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>Creating, initially, a master’s degree program for mid-career media and communications professionals or individuals trained in other fields but desirous of academic or professional careers in communications.
-This program will focus on methods, data and analytic techniques largely unknown to traditio...</em></p>
+        Creating, initially, a master’s degree program for mid-career media and communications professionals or individuals trained in other fields but desirous of academic or professional careers in communications.
+This program will focus on methods, data and analytic techniques largely unknown to traditio
+        </small></p>

         <p>Instructors: J.T.
 Johnson, Steven S. Ross</p>
     </td>
     <td>
+        <small></small>
     </td>
   </tr>